the-release/the-release.github.io/CONTRIBUTING.md

 ## Proposing a Change

-### Proposing an article
+### Proposing an Article

 Anyone with a keyboard and just enough repressed anger about the tech industry can propose an article.
 Make sure you follow The Release's general Voice & Tone guidelines and have some fun!
+If you want to submit an idea for a new article, you can [Open an Issue](https://github.com/the-release/the-release.github.io/issues) on GitHub.

 #### Voice & Tone